engarde-dev/engarde/README.md

 Data are messy.
 But, our analysis often depends on certain assumptions about our data that *should* be invariant across updates to your dataset.
-`engarde` is a lightweight way to make your assumptions explicit and to actually check them.
+`engarde` is a lightweight way to explicitly state your assumptions and check that they're *actually* true.

 This is especially important when working with flat files like CSV that aren't bound for a more structured destination (e.g. SQL or HDF5).